run-ai/docs/docs/admin/runai-setup/maintenance/alert-monitoring.md

         kubectl get alertmanager -n runai

-3. Validate that prometheus operator has created a service for alertmanager:
+3. Validate that the prometheus operator has created a service for alertmanager:

          kubectl get svc alertmanager-operated -n runai